tbuetow/LED-Christmas-Tree/README.md

 ![Plastic dividers printing](images/IMG_0075.jpg)

 ### Trees
 I used tree designs that would print well in vase mode since I wanted them to be transparent.
-See [Trees](hw/Trees/) for more information
+See [Trees](hw/Trees/) for more information.

 ![Clear tree printing in vase mode](images/IMG_0078.jpg)